What is demand generation?

 According to Mountain's 2024 B2B Buyer Research, companies with coordinated demand generation systems see higher pipeline velocity than those focused solely on lead volume.
 The reason is simple: most B2B buyers spend months researching before they ever talk to sales.

 Lead generation is a component of demand generation strategy, not the strategy itself.
-It's the capture mechanism, not the demand creation engine.
-This distinction matters because optimizing for the wrong metrics kills pipeline quality.
+Think of it as the capture mechanism, not the demand creation engine.
+Optimizing for the wrong metrics kills pipeline quality, which is why this distinction matters more than most teams realize when they're deep in a quarterly push for lead volume.

 Why Do Most B2B Demand Generation Strategies Fail?